UNINETTSigma2/documentation/training/nris_talks/2024-11-28-nris-talks.md

 # NRIS Talks : How to build on top EESSI using EasyBuild

 NRIS(Norwegian Research Infrastructure Services) is organizing  webinars as part of it's outreach program **NRIS Talks**.
 Join us for an enlighting webinar on **How to build on top of EESSI using EasyBuild**.
-This is a follow up webinar from our previous [NRIS Talks on EESSI](https://documentation.sigma2.no/training/nris_talks/2024-10-03-nris-talks.html).
 This webinar aims to provide a comprehensive overview of how to build software on top of the scientific software stack provided by the European Environment for Scientific Software Installations (EESSI).

 ## Webinar Details: